 A Strong, Fair Economy

-The ACEEE also estimates that energy efficiency is saving U.S. consumers $90 billion a year on electricity bills, or about $460 in annual savings per household.
+Another important benefit of energy efficiency is how much it saves consumers on electricity.
+The ACEEE estimates that energy efficiency is saving U.S. consumers $90 billion a year on electricity bills, or about $460 in annual savings per household.
 And beyond the employment impacts noted above, ACEEE’s 2030 scenario estimates that we could add more than $17 billion more to America’s annual GDP through those state-level energy efficiency actions.

 Bringing Energy Efficiency Home